pnkfelix/pnkfelix.github.com/pnkfelix/wizardry/slides.md

  </div>
  <div v-if="$clicks >= 8">

-This second one does not work.
-It infinite loops.
+... this second one does not work; it infinite loops.

 </div>